Ways to Celebrate Asian Pacific Heritage Month

 • Reflect the identities of AAPI students, families, and educators.

 For J-1 Teachers, this month aligns beautifully with Spirit Cultural Exchange‘s mission of cultural exchange.
-It reinforces that American identity is multicultural and shaped by people from around the world.

 Ways to Celebrate Asian Pacific Heritage Month in the Classroom